-Find places to hit the road from Route 66 to the Talimena National Scenic Byway.
+Find places to hit the road from the Talimena National Scenic Byway to Route 66.

 There are many wonderful things to be seen on Oklahoma’s best-known scenic highway, the Talimena National Scenic Byway.
 The 54-mile drive starts at Talihina in southeast Oklahoma and winds through the Ouachita National Forest, along the backbone of the gorgeous Kiamichi Mountains.
 Forty miles of the drive are in Oklahoma and include 17 scenic turnouts with intriguing names like Castle Rock and Sugarloaf, where the vistas will take your breath away.
 While many Oklahomans make this trip only in autumn, the beauty here really spans every season.

 National Scenic Byways are chosen not only for their beauty, but also for their archeological, cultural, historic and recreational value.
 Indeed, recreational opportunities are nearly unlimited in the Ouachita National Forest, and the historical and cultural stops are numerous.
 Along the route you can see the Wheelock Academy near Millerton.
 Wheelock Academy was established in 1844 as an educational facility for Choctaw girls, and the nearby Wheelock Church dates back to 1846.

 Two other scenic drives in the area hold exciting possibilities for motorists.
 The Mountain Pass Scenic Byway winds for 23 miles on U.S. Highway 259 between Page and Octavia, and Mountain Gateway Scenic Byway spans 22 miles from Heavener to the Arkansas line.
 Both are two-lane paved roads with plenty of steep hills and curves and you will wind up about 2,600 feet above sea level.
 Along the way you’ll roll alongside some of Oklahoma’s most beautiful rivers: Mountain Fork, Black Fork and Glover.